LCamel/MPC-Notes/story-en-US.md

 Alice: Based on our previous discussion, I modified the webpage TBot gave.
 As a Generator, I think I should
 - Pick a label for both 0 and 1 of each wire
 - Replace the 0 and 1 in the truth table with labels
-- Shuffle the four rows of the table
+- Shuffle the four rows of the tables
 - Encrypt the four outputs using the corresponding two inputs, so Bob can decrypt only one output to proceed
-- Give the encrypted results to Bob
+- Give the encrypted tables to Bob
 - Convert my inputs to labels and give them to Bob
 - Also give Bob the labels for the final result wire